Foreign relations of Artsakh: United States

-The United States has not established diplomatic relations with the Republic of Artsakh and recognizes it as part of Azerbaijan.
-Support for Artsakh in the United States is manifested above all at the state legislature level.
-Several of them have adopted Artsakh support resolutions.
+The United States never established diplomatic relations with the Republic of Artsakh and recognized it as part of Azerbaijan.
+Support for Artsakh in the United States manifested above all at the state legislature level.
+Several of them adopted Artsakh support resolutions.
 In May 2012, the Rhode Island House of Representatives in the United States passed a resolution calling on President Barack Obama and the U.S. Congress to recognize the Republic of Artsakh.
 In August 2012, the Massachusetts House of Representatives passed a similar resolution.
 In April 2013, the Maine House of Representatives and Senate passed a resolution accepting Artsakh's independence and urging President Barack Obama to also accept Artsakh's independence.
 In May 2013, the Louisiana State Senate passed a resolution accepting Artsakh's independence and expressed support for the Republic of Artsakh's efforts to develop as a free and independent nation.
 In May 2014, the California State Assembly passed a measure recognizing Artsakh's independence with a 70–1 vote.
 The measure also called for President Barack Obama and the U.S. Congress to recognize the Republic of Artsakh.
 The US state of Hawaii unanimously voted to approve and recognize the Republic of Artsakh on March 30, 2016.
-The Republic of Artsakh has also established a representative office in Washington, D.C.
+The Republic of Artsakh also established a representative office in Washington, D.C.

-In addition, Artsakh government officials regularly maintain contact with members of the United States Congress.
+In addition, Artsakh government officials regularly maintained contact with members of the United States Congress.
 In October 2019, the Foreign Minister of Artsakh noted that the authorities of the Republic attach great importance to the relations between Artsakh and the United States at various levels.
 The Minister also stated his appreciation of the United States for financial aid and support for the peaceful resolution of the conflict, and hoped for further developing cooperation during a meeting with US Congress members.